atjiu/pybbs/README.md

 - you can configure different third-party services on the backend.
 - You can start a website service by using maven, docker, or downloading the zip package in the release.
 - Integrated flyway makes it easy to iterate on database operations
+- I18n support, so that language is not a barrier to communication
 - The document is very detailed

 ## Getting Started